 5. How to remove red wine stains from decanters or glasses

 Got glassware you don't like to put in the dishwasher?
-Getting red wine deposits out is simple: just fill the decanter or glasses with soapy water or distilled white vinegar, add a few grains of uncooked rice and swirl the glassware about.
+Getting red wine deposits out is simple: just fill the decanter or glasses with soapy water or distilled white vinegar (cleaning with vinegar is a great hack for most things), add a few grains of uncooked rice and swirl the glassware about.
 The deposits will be removed by this action and you can then wash it as usual.